 As granular as you might get in the previous step, calls that are allowed to come through are based on the contacts and phone numbers on your iPhone.
 It’s entirely possible that a good friend changed their cellphone number or they lost their iPhone and calling from a pay phone.
 They still have pay phones, right?
 Don’t worry, Apple has got your back.
 The last option in settings is ‘Repeated Calls’.
 If someone is trying to get in touch with you, chances are pretty good they’ll continue to call your cellphone and your home phone.
 If they call your iPhone more than once within three minutes, it will not be silenced if you have this option set to ‘On’.

 When you have finished your setup, your iPhone will go into Do Not Disturb mode during the scheduled time.
 You’ll know you’ve set it up correctly when you see a half-moon icon to left of the time on your iPhone.
+It’s not a bright white icon.
+Don’t let the opacity of the icon fool you.
+If it appears, that means it is active.
 I should note that while you can customize call settings, the same cannot be said for notifications from apps.
 Your iPhone will continue to receive them, but they will be silenced.

 If you are obsessed with notifications, this feature is not for you.
 If you would like to silence incoming calls, the Do Not Disturb feature is an excellent option.
 Using the custom settings, you can still ensure that the most important people can reach you and if someone calls repeatedly, your iPhone will ring.
 If you’ve ever been woken up for a rogue Facebook alert or a wrong number, take a few minutes and setup Do Not Disturb on your iPhone.